Jinya-CMS/plates/docs/docs/engine/extensions.md

 $engine->loadExtension(new ChangeCase());
 ```

-## Accessing the engine and template
+## Accessing the engine

-It may be desirable to access the `engine` or `template` objects from within your extension.
-Plates makes both of these
+It may be desirable to access the `engine` object from within your extension.
+Plates makes this object available to you.
-objects available to you.
-The engine is automatically passed to the `register()` method, and the template is assigned as
+The engine is automatically passed to the `register()` method.
-a parameter on each function call.

 ```php
 use Jinya\Plates\Engine;